2023 Best Mathematics & Statistics Schools in the New England Region

 After completing their degree, mathematics and statistics graduates from Holy Cross carry an average student debtload of $27,000.

-Full Mathematics & Statistics at College of the Holy Cross Report
+Read full report on Mathematics & Statistics at College of the Holy Cross

-Worcester Polytechnic Institute did quite well in this year’s ranking of the best schools for mathematics and statistics students.
-It came in at #10 on the list.
-Located in the city of Worcester, WPI is a private not-for-profit college with a moderately-sized student population.
+Worcester Polytechnic Institute landed the #10 spot in the 2023 rankings for the best mathematics and statistics programs.
+Located in the medium-sized city of Worcester, WPI is a private not-for-profit college with a medium-sized student population.

 Mathematics & Statistics majors at WPI take out an average of $27,000 in student loans while working on their egree.

-Explore the best mathematics and statistics schools for a specific state in the New England region.
+Explore the best mathematics and statistics colleges for a specific state in the New England region.

 Mathematics & Statistics Majors to Study